|[View Job Specification]||[View Printable Version]|

 OPEN COMPETITIVE QUALIFICATIONS:

-B) An Associate's degree in Business or Administrative Assistant, or a closely related field, which must have included coursework in typing, keyboarding and/or word processing.
+B) An Associate's Degree in Business or Administrative Assistant, or a closely related field, which must have included coursework in typing, keyboarding and/or word processing. * (transcript must be submitted)

 Note: Post-secondary education from a regionally accredited college, university or business school or one accredited by the New York State Board of Regents to grant degrees with a concentration in Secretarial Science or Administrative Assistant may be substituted for the above experience on a year for year basis.